Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Introduction

+In the work of CLEO collaboration from CESR the R measurement at $\sqrt{s}=10.52$ GeV energy scale was performed \cite{CLEO:1997eca}.
+This implies the following NNLO value of the QCD coupling constant $\alpha_s(M_Z)= 0.13 \pm 0.005 ~(stat) \pm 0.03~(syst)$ \cite{CLEO:1997eca}.
+The performed later more detailed analysis of this data with taking into account charm quark mass effects gave the following more detailed result $\alpha_s(M_Z)=0.124^{+0.013}_{-0.014}$\cite{Kuhn:2001dm}.

+The further on measurements , performed with the help of CLEOIII detector allowed to get 7 more points for R in the energies between 6.964 GeV and 10.538 GeV and the following QCD coupling constant NNLO value $\alpha_s(M_Z)=0.126 \pm 0.005^{+0.015}_{-0.011}$ \cite{CLEO:2007suf}.
+However, the authors of \cite{Kuhn:2007tc} claimed that the inclusion of charm quark mass effects and of the proper matching between the effective theories with four and five flavours changes this result to $\alpha_s(M_Z)=0.110^{+0.010+0.010}_{-0.012-0.011}$ later on \cite{Kuhn:2007tc}.
+Another interesting, though unpublished, combined NNLO QCD analysis of the $e^+e^-$ data without the CLEOIII data of Ref.\cite{CLEO:2007suf} resulted in a relatively larger value of $\alpha_s(M_Z)$ , namely $\alpha_s(M_Z)=0.128 \pm 0.032$ \cite{Zenin:2001yx}.

+In the process of determination of the world average combined value $\alpha_s(M_Z)=0.1180\pm 0.0009$ Particle Data Group \cite{ParticleDataGroup:2024cfk} used another $e^+e^-$ R- ratio related NNLO fixed order perturbation theory result $\alpha_s(M_Z)=0.1158\pm 0.0022$, obtained in Ref. \cite{Boito:2018yvl} from the QCD finite energy sum rules analysis of the R-ratio low energy data to 2 GeV.
+It was also commented there that the data above 2 GeV did not provide much additional constraint on this analysis.

-Not long ago the new more detailed experimental information on R-ratio values in this low energy region $1.8~GeV \leq \sqrt{s} \leq 3.7$ GeV was provided by Novosibirsk VEPP-4M collider related KEDR collaboration \cite{Anashin:2015woa, Anashin:2016hmv,KEDR:2018hhr} and Bejing BEPC-II collider related BESIII collaboration \cite{BESIII:2021wib} in the region 2.23 GeV to 3.67 GeV.
-Recently in the work of Ref.\cite{Boito:2025qfz} the analysis of these data was performed with taking into account rather sizable {\bf negative next-to-next-to-next-to-leading order ( N$^3$LO) } $\alpha_s^4$ contributions to R ratio, analytically obtained in \cite{Baikov:2008jh} and confirmed in Ref.\cite{Herzog:2017dtz}.
-Moreover, in the performed in Ref.\cite{Boito:2025qfz} study the problems of taking into account {\bf not yet calculated next-to-next-to-next-to-next-to-leading order (N$^4$LO) } $\alpha_s^5$ effects, estimated in Ref.\cite{Baikov:2008jh} by the developed in Ref.\cite{Kataev:1995vh} theoretical procedure, were considered as well .
+Not long ago, new more detailed experimental information on R-ratio values in this low energy region $1.8~GeV \leq \sqrt{s} \leq 3.7$ GeV was provided by KEDR collaboration from the Novosibirsk VEPP-4M collider \cite{Anashin:2015woa, Anashin:2016hmv,KEDR:2018hhr} and by BESIII collaboration from the Beijing BEPC-II collider \cite{BESIII:2021wib} in the region 2.23 GeV to 3.67 GeV.
+These data were used recently in the work \cite{Boito:2025qfz} in the process of taking into account rather sizable negative next-to-next-to-next-to-leading order ( N$^3$LO) $\alpha_s^4$ contributions to the R ratio, analytically obtained in \cite{Baikov:2008jh} and confirmed in \cite{Herzog:2017dtz}.

+In the study performed in \cite{Boito:2025qfz}, the problems of taking into account not yet calculated next-to-next-to-next-to-next-to-leading order (N$^4$LO) $\alpha_s^5$ effects were also considered.
+First estimates of these terms were obtained in \cite{Baikov:2008jh} by a theoretical procedure, developed in Ref.\cite{Kataev:1995vh} .
+In Ref.\cite{Boito:2025qfz} the results of further more detailed Pad\'e related estimates of Ref.\cite{Boito:2018rwt} were applied , which within specified theory uncertainties turned out to be in agreement with the number of of Ref.\cite{Baikov:2008jh} and were also recently confirmed in Ref.\cite{Abbas:2026zma} by another approach.